JANE MCADAM FREUD

 Jane McAdam Freud, daughter of Lucian Freud, was an internationally acclaimed sculptor and multi-disciplinary artist.
 Much of Freud's life was dedicated to encouraging a critical discourse around arts and psychoanalysis, whilst engaging younger audiences through her active teaching roles.

 Freud lived and worked in London, UK, having graduated with a Bachelor’s degree from Central Saint Martins College, London, in 1981.
 Following this, she went on to be awarded the British Art Medal Award Scholarship in Rome – an accolade she held for three years.
 Freud subsequently completed her Master’s degree at the Royal College of Art in 1995.

-The artist is currently an associate lecturer at Central St Martins, regularly teaches at a number of other institutions in London too.
-Her study of Sigmund Freud’s psychoanalysis has resulted in a number of colourations with psychoanalytic societies and centres in New York and Beverly Hills, an interest, which continues to inform her practice.
-Jane’s work frequently finds inspiration from the rich source of her own family background, referencing both the remarkable collection of antiquities and sculptural objects collected by her grandfather and the cultural legacy of Freudian psychoanalysis which has had a profound and lasting effect on contemporary psyche.
+The artist was an associate lecturer at Central Saint Martins, and regularly taught at a number of other institutions in London.
+Her study of Sigmund Freud’s psychoanalysis resulted in a number of colourations with psychoanalytic societies and centres in New York and Beverly Hills.
+Freud's work draws from the rich source of her own family background, referencing both the remarkable collection of antiquities and sculptural objects collected by her grandfather and the cultural legacy of Freudian psychoanalysis which has had a profound and lasting effect on the contemporary psyche.